stellar-deprecated/bridge-server/readme_bridge.md

 Builds a transaction from a given request. `Content-Type` of this request should be `application/json`.
 Check [List of operations](https://www.stellar.org/developers/learn/concepts/list-of-operations.html) doc to learn more about how each operation looks like.

+**Note** This will not submit a transaction to the network.
+Please use [Horizon](https://www.stellar.org/developers/horizon/reference/endpoints/transactions-create.html) to submit a transaction.

 #### Request

 Check example request below (remove comments before submitting it to the `bridge` server):